-If you are not satisfied, you may choose one of three options:
+If you are not satisfied, please put your complaint in writing to the Head or Chair of Governors.
+You may then choose one of three options:

-- A formal meeting with the Headmistress within five working days of your request.
+- 1. A formal meeting with the Headmistress within five working days of your request.
 You may wish to be supported by a friend, but legal representation would not be appropriate.
 The Headmistress will write to you within five working days of the meeting with a conclusion, the reasons for it, and any action taken or proposed. - 2.
 The Headmistress will refer the matter to the Chairman of Governors.
 The Chairman will call for a full report from the Head and will examine matters thoroughly before responding within five working days with a conclusion, the reasons for it, and any action taken or proposed. - 3.
 You may request a meeting with the Chairman of Governors to take place within five working days.
 You may wish to be supported by a friend, but legal representation would not be appropriate.
 The Chairman of Governors will write to you within five working days of the meeting with a conclusion, the reasons for it, and any action taken or proposed.